-- 4 1957: Mrs. Wu carried out dedicated studies of parity violation in β-decay - Co β-decay into Ni\ was studied - Co was cooled to 0.01 K to prevent thermal disorder - Sample was placed in a magnetic field ⇒ nuclear spins were aligned along the field direction
+- 4 1957: a group lead by Chien-Shiung Wu demonstrated parity violation in β-decay - Co β-decay into Ni\ was studied (cooled to 0.01 K to prevent thermal disorder) - Sample was placed in a magnetic field $\Rightarrow$ nuclear spins aligned with the field direction

-Figure 129: Possible $\beta$ -decays of $^{60}$ Co: case (a) is preferred.
+Figure 75: Possible $\beta$ -decays of $^{60}$ Co: case (a) is preferred.

-- If parity is conserved, processes (a) and (b) must have equal rates - © Electrons were emitted predominantly in the direction opposite the Co spin
+- If parity is conserved, processes (a) and (b) must have equal rates

-Figure 130: Representation of parity not being conserved.
+© Electrons were emitted predominantly in the direction opposite the Co spin

+Figure 76: Artistic representation of the effect.
 In the mirror, the direction of spin is reversed, while the direction in which most beta rays are emitted remains unchanged.
 Parity transformation would turn the mirror upside down, to return the spin to the original direction.
 But then the electrons will be emitted upwards, which is not the case: parity is not conserved.